Yashshah-0702/Blogger_app_using_MERN/README.md

-# Getting Started with Create React App
+# Getting Started with Blogging App

-This project was bootstrapped with [Blogging App]

 ## Project Setup
 For Project Setup you can follow this steps :